Property Investment Suburbs In America

 We will look at the cost of a single-story bungalow in a few cities in Malaysia for a start.

-For Malaysians, the dream of building their own bungalow from scratch is a bold decision.
+For Malaysians, the dream of building their bungalow from scratch is a bold decision.

-Most prefer to upgrade and rehab their older home rather than to move to a new neighbourhood.
+Most prefer to upgrade and rehab their older home rather than to move to a new neighborhood.

-Malaysians are sentimental – the older generations like the communities they live in rather than moving to a new place.
+Malaysians are sentimental – the older generations like their communities rather than moving to a new place.

 Even if this means building their dream house by squeezing a massive hon a tiny lot.

-Never mind if there is no garden and their house butt right up to their neighbours’ home.
+Never mind if there is no garden and their house butt right up to their neighbors’ home.